-At the village of St. Thomas and south of the homonymous church a short path starts from the statue the local hero Demetrius Varouchas and after 2 minutes takes us into one of the most impressive archaeological sites of Crete at position Gria Mandra.
+At the village of Agios Thomas and south of the homonymous church, a short path starts from the statue the local hero Demetrius Varouchas and after 2 minutes takes us into one of the most impressive archaeological sites of Crete at position Gria Mandra.

 At Gria Madra there are numerous towering boulders and a trail passing between them.
 In many of these rocks Roman tombs have been carved and remain in excellent condition.
 The tombs cause awe to all visitors.
 There are about 30 tombs around Agios Thomas area.